mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

     final_model = algorithm(best_parameter).train(data, ground_truth)

-Note, that after we optimized the hyper parameters, we didn't just take the best available model, but just the best hyper-parameters and then retrained the model on all the data we had available during optimization (aka all *train* data if we perform a evaluation).
+Note, that after we optimized the hyper-parameters, we didn't just take the best available model, but just the best hyper-parameters and then retrained the model on all the data we had available during optimization (aka all *train* data if we perform a evaluation).
 This ensures that our model can make use of as much data as possible.